suchapalaver/JosephLivesey/README.md

 # Joseph Livesey
 ## About me

+I am a backend software engineer at [BTP](https://btp.works/) working on [Chronicle](github.com/btpworks/chronicle), an open-source, blockchain-backed, platform for recording [provenance information](https://www.w3.org/TR/prov-o/).

-I completed my AM at Harvard in 2011 in Russian, East European, and Central Asian Studies, and then my PhD in Sociocultural Anthropology in 2021, a culmination of twenty years learning about and living in China, Russia, and Ukraine, as well as many other travels in East Asia and the Former Soviet Union.
-Now, while continuing to be inspired by those experiences and that training, I am growing into a career allowing me to continue to learn programming languages, including Rust and TypeScript, frameworks, like GraphQl, and the many domains applicable to the work on provenance we do at [BTP](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwjv0N21ibb8AhXgElkFHTSGB_gQFnoECAkQAQ&url=https%3A%2F%2Fbtp.works%2Fchronicle&usg=AOvVaw2xlEdks9bxo7xQhhw8OOKj) with [Chronicle](https://medium.com/btpworks/introducing-chronicle-blockchain-backed-provenance-2ee352f718fa).
+I completed my PhD in Sociocultural Anthropology at New York University in 2021, a culmination of twenty years learning about and living in China, Russia, and Ukraine, including graduating from the AM program in Russian, East European, and Central Asian Studies at Harvard University in 2011, as well as many other travels in East Asia and the Former Soviet Union.

+I continue to be inspired by those experiences and that training while growing into a career allowing me to continue to learn programming languages, including Rust and TypeScript, frameworks, like GraphQl, DevOps tools like Docker and Kubernetes, and the many commercial and social domains applicable to the work on provenance we do at [BTP](https://btp.works/) with [Chronicle](https://medium.com/btpworks/introducing-chronicle-blockchain-backed-provenance-2ee352f718fa).

 ### programming